 An infographic displaying the biggest risks with AI in healthcare

-Another 29% said they felt pressured to use AI before they were ready, and 25% rejected or worked around AI tools after the initial implementation.
 Across all roles, the top concern with AI use was accuracy and potential for error (44%).
-Over a quarter (29%) believed AI's impact would be more beneficial than harmful, while 63% said it'll likely be a mix of positive and negative effects, depending on how it's used.
+Over a quarter (29%) believed AI's impact would be more beneficial than harmful, while 63% said it'll likely be a mix of positive and negative effects, depending on how providers use it.

-It's also important to create a safe space for feedback, where staff can express concerns or confusion without fear of judgment.
-Offering clear guidance on how AI tools work and how they support clinical decisions can help reduce anxiety and build trust among team members.
+Offering clear guidance on how AI tools work and how they support clinical decisions can also help reduce anxiety and build trust among team members.

 What patients think about AI in healthcare